mimic-sussex/sema/assets/tutorial/04-language-design/01-introduction/index.md

 * the notation that it accepts and the structure of this notation.

-We will finish this section with an exercise, in which you will create a new language from the default language which you have been learning previously, just by changing one element only.
+We will finish this section with an exercise where you will create a new language from the default language which you have been learning previously, just by changing one element only.

 For this work we need to understand a few key features of Sema and its language design concepts:

 ## Grammars in a nutshell

 Creating a new language is no small task!
 It requires design, philosophy and logic.
-However, it ranges from modifying existing language (for example by changing its syntax) to actually creating a brand new language.
+However, it ranges from modifying existing language (for example by changing its syntax), through defining a mini-language, to actually creating a brand new language.

-If you think back to your language lessons you might remember that a grammar defines the rules of a language.
+If you think back to your language lessons, you might remember that a grammar defines the rules of a language.
 Basically, a grammar says what is what in the elements of a sentence (e.g. a noun, a verb, an adjective) and how they relate.

 The *Grammar Editor* gives you the capability to create and edit a grammar, which specifies how a live language is.
-The grammar, which is specified in a special notation—or language, i.e. the [Backus Naur Form](http://hardmath123.github.io/earley.html)—is compiled to generate a parser.
+The **grammar**, which is specified by a special notation—and we use the famous [Backus Naur Form](http://hardmath123.github.io/earley.html) for this—is compiled to generate a **parser**.

 A parser is nothing more than a process which breaks down the text that you enter in the *LiveCode Editor* and organises it in a way which makes it easier to understand what the text means.

-The result is a tree-like structure called Abstract Syntax Tree, which keeps the broken-down bits of text organised and labeled, and that you can see in the *Live Code Parser Output*.
+The result is a tree-like structure called **Abstract Syntax Tree**, which keeps the broken-down bits of text organised and labelled, and that you can see in the *Live Code Parser Output* window.

-There is a lot that could be said about grammars, parsers and compilers, but you can find a few simple and user-friendly tutorials to start with [here](https://medium.com/@gajus/parsing-absolutely-anything-in-javascript-using-earley-algorithm-886edcc31e5e) and in the link above.
+There is a lot that could be said about grammars, compilers and parsers, but you can find a few simple and user-friendly tutorials to start with [here](https://medium.com/@gajus/parsing-absolutely-anything-in-javascript-using-earley-algorithm-886edcc31e5e) and in the link above.

 ## Grammar Editor Interaction(s)

 When editing the content in the *Grammar Editor*, you don't need to hit **cmd-Enter**/**ctrl-Enter** to evaluate changes.
 Rather, this editor does continuous evaluation, which means that on every keystroke, every change, a new parser is generated and immediately applied to analyse the content of the LiveCode Editor.

-If the grammar specification is correct, the *Grammar Compiler Output* will show "*grammar validated and the parser generated!*" in green.
+If the grammar specification is correct, the *Grammar Compiler Output* will show "*Grammar validated and the parser generated!*" in green.

 However, it will give compilation errors if your grammar specification:
 1. has a syntax error